 Any type of spiritualism, mediumship, and channelling is always dangerous and detrimental, particularly to the people doing it.

 Although they will most likely not realise it, it is only your Kama Rupa they will have any chance of reaching.
 They will mistake this soulless shell for the real you because of its ability to automatically repeat certain facts, details, characteristics, and information which you possessed during that lifetime.
 The life span of the Kama Rupa in Kama Loka will be prolonged as a result of such meddlesome interference, and undesirable situations and problems may potentially arise.
-Perhaps it would be wise, before you pass away, to ask your family members and loved ones to promise not to try to make contact with you once you are gone.
+Perhaps it would be wise, before you pass away, to ask your family members and loved ones – if there is a likelihood of their doing so – to not try to make contact with you once you are gone.

-The real you will eventually emerge from the gestation state and enter into the heaven state which Theosophy calls Devachan.
+The real you will eventually emerge from the gestation state and enter into the heaven state which Theosophy calls by the Tibetan word “Devachan” rather than “Heaven.”
 Consciousness returns at the door of Devachan.
 It is not a location or a plane but a state.
 It is actually quite different from the popular religious conceptions of Heaven.

-For a start, everyone has their own personal Devachanic state and each of us creates it for ourselves unwittingly out of our own consciousness.
-It is the exact representation and experience of what you had believed, hoped, and expected Heaven to be like while you were still alive on earth.
+For a start, everyone has their own personal Devachanic state and each of us creates it for ourselves – though without realising it – out of our own consciousness and within our own consciousness.
+It is the exact representation and experience of what you had believed, hoped, and expected Heaven or the afterlife to be like while you were still alive on earth.

 It is a perfect state of the utmost bliss, peace, and joy.
 There is not even the faintest shadow, hint, or trace of sorrow, disappointment, suffering, or pain there.
 Everyone and everything you had hoped to be there will be there because it is your own mental creation.
 Even your loved ones who you left behind on earth when you died and who are still physically alive will be there in your state of Devachan.
 They will not really be there but they will seem to be there, so vivid and realistic that you will never be inclined to question the matter or to doubt the reality of your experience for even one moment.